 The main feature of - indirect - gender discrimination in statutory schemes can be found in the areas of part-time and temporary working and other non-standard working patterns, where there is a massive presence of women and young people.
 In particular, under the pay-based pension scheme, the amount and number of contributions paid and continuity of payment determine the eligibility to social insurance as well as the benefits level.
 The increase in minimum insurance and contribution requirements in Italy during the last few decades is bound to have a negative impact upon the pensions of atypical workers, such as intermittent, temporary, occasional and part-time workers.
-Furthermore, as insurance and contributions periods for the purpose of determining the amount of pension are calculated proportionally to the number of hours effectively worked, vertical part-timers are not credited with contributions for the weeks when they do not carry out their work activity.
 Moreover, those who have high pay fluctuation during the period of reference for the calculation of pensionable income are disadvantaged in relation to the calculation of the pension amount.
 Again, a temporary worker will have substantial reductions in his/her contribution period for the purpose of calculating the amount of pension and this will naturally cause a reduction in the pension amount.
 Under the contribution-based pension system, the earnings variations as well as the continuity and regularity of employment of the claimants appear once more to be of crucial importance, as the benefit qualifying conditions and the pension amount are very sensitive to those factors.
 Furthermore, the option of an early pension provided by Decree No. 4/2019 is not likely to favour women, but rather men.
 Indeed, it favours those with a stable and long-term presence in the labour market and with higher pay levels, which are normally men, given that women usually have more fragmented careers and lower pay levels.
 Furthermore, in invalidity pension schemes, the working contribution condition is one that is almost impossible for workers with recent spells of inactivity to fulfil.
 Finally, cohabiting and same-sex partners are not entitled to survivors' pensions and to family income support.